Armando Ribeiro

-Armando Ribeiro de Aguiar Malda (born 16 January 1971), known simply as Armando, is a Spanish retired footballer who played as a goalkeeper.
+Armando Ribeiro de Aguiar Malda (born 16 January 1971), known simply as Armando, is a Spanish former professional footballer who played as a goalkeeper.

-He spent most of his 20-year senior career with Cádiz (nine seasons overall, appearing in all three major levels of Spanish football), finishing it with Athletic Bilbao where he played three of his four La Liga campaigns, for a total of 44 matches.
+He spent most of his 20-year senior career with Cádiz (nine seasons and 273 games, appearing in all three major levels of Spanish football), finishing it with Athletic Bilbao where he played three of his four La Liga campaigns, totalling 44 matches.

-Football career
+Playing career

 Armando was born in Sopelana, Biscay.
-After representing several clubs in the lower leagues, with an unassuming three-year second division spell at Deportivo Alavés, he spent nine years of his career at Cádiz CF, being the second level's Zamora in 2004–05 and first-choice throughout most of the following season's La Liga, as the Andalusians were immediately relegated back.
+After representing several clubs in the lower leagues, with an unassuming three-year Segunda División spell at Deportivo Alavés, he spent nine years of his career at Cádiz CF, being the second tier's Ricardo Zamora Trophy in 2004–05 and first-choice throughout most of the following season's La Liga, as the Andalusians were immediately relegated.

-In January 2008, Cádiz loaned Armando to Athletic Bilbao, which had lost first-choice Gorka Iraizoz for six months due to a knee injury.
+In January 2008, Cádiz loaned Armando to Athletic Bilbao, who had lost first-choice Gorka Iraizoz for six months due to a knee injury.
 In an away match against Real Betis on 15 March, he was hit by a bottle thrown by an opposing fan, with his team leading 2–1 and 20 minutes left; he needed six stitches to a wound just inches below the eye, and Athletic were later awarded the win by the Royal Spanish Football Federation.

 At the end of the campaign, the loan move was made permanent by the Basques and, with Iraizoz recovered, Armando beat competition from Iñaki Lafuente and served as backup.
-His only two appearances in 2008–09 were on 28 February 2009 in a 2–1 home loss to Sevilla FC, as manager Joaquín Caparrós rested the entire starting squad for the Copa del Rey semi-final second leg, coincidentally also against Sevilla, and against Real Betis also at San Mamés in a 1–0 success, for the same reason (the upcoming final against FC Barcelona).
+His only two appearances in 2008–09 were on 28 February 2009 in a 2–1 home loss to Sevilla FC, as manager Joaquín Caparrós rested the entire starting squad for the Copa del Rey semi-final second leg, coincidentally also against Sevilla, and against Real Betis also at San Mamés in a 1–0 win, for the same reason (the upcoming final against FC Barcelona).

+Post-retirement

 Armando retired at the end of 2009–10, having appeared in three matches (two in the cup and the last round of the league).
-His final appearance – on 15 May 2010 against Racing de Santander – set a record as the club's oldest player in the league, aged 39 years, 119 days.
-He was immediately appointed to Athletic's coaching staff for the following season.
+His final appearance – on 15 May 2010 against Racing de Santander – set a record as the club's oldest player in the league, aged 39 years and 119 days.
+He immediately joined the coaching staff for the next season.

+In that capacity, Armando remained several years at Athletic.

 Personal life

 In October 2016, Armando was acting as goalkeeping coach for CD Basconia (Athletic Bilbao's youth farm team) in a match against CD Vitoria in which one of the opposition goalscorers was his son Alain.
-The young midfielder repeated the feat in the return fixture, in March 2017.
+The latter, a midfielder, repeated the feat in the return fixture in March 2017.

-His younger son, Iban, also spent time in Athletic's youth system at Lezama and also played for Danok Bat CF.
+Armando's younger son, Iban, also spent time in Athletic's youth system at Lezama and played for Danok Bat CF.